clarkjoey/badbank-capstone/README.md

 # Bad Bank Web Application

-Bad Bank is a simple web application that allows users to create accounts, deposit and withdraw money, check their account balance, and view all user data.
-It serves as a basic banking system for managing user accounts.
+Bad Bank is a straightforward banking application designed for users to perform common banking actions such as creating accounts, depositing and withdrawing money, checking account balances, and accessing user data.
+It serves as a fundamental system for managing user accounts.

+The name "bad" is derived from the assignment's title in my Full Stack Development class, primarily because, at the initial stage, it lacked robust security measures.
+While I have since implemented the capability for users to log in to their individual accounts, a quirk remains: users can still view all the accounts under "All Data."
+This was intentionally done to demonstrate the functionality of the database.
+However, this lack of security is what led to keeping the "bad" moniker for this banking application.

 ## Table of Contents